koihin/diceandgames/content/post/zverograd-allies.md

 Extensive field usage allowed Allies engineers to correct for structural flaws in their XM-18 series power armour.
 All Heavy Rangers gain [Structural Save]({{< ref "/post/dust-unified-saves" >}}).

 ## Bloc Veterans
-*The 8th Ranger Battalion has lost a lot good men over the long months.
+*The 8th Ranger Battalion has lost a lot of good men over the long months.
 Those that remained have mastered city-fighting and learn to operate in new platoons.
 Bringing in Justine & Co. has also boosted morale.*

 If fielding an Allies Bloc army (75% bloc, no faction units), the faction bonus is 15% instead of 10%, any fraction is rounded up.